• Ebook

 Instructions

-3. Roll into balls: Roll the meatball mixture into 1-inch balls (or 1 ½ inch balls if baking -- about the size of a ping-pong ball) and place on a baking sheet.
+• Roll into balls: Roll the meatball mixture into 1-inch balls (about the size of a ping-pong ball) and place on a baking sheet.

-5. If Pan-Frying: Heat a large skillet to medium-high heat.
-Add a tablespoon of butter and push it around with a spatula to evenly coat the pan.
-Start by searing the meatballs on the outsides as evenly as possible by browning a new side every 2-3 minutes.
+• Pan-Fry (see notes for baking instructions): Heat a large skillet to medium-high heat and melt a tablespoon of butter.
+Sear the meatballs by browning the outsides, flipping to a new side every 2-3 minutes.
 I do this in two batches so there is room to roll the meatballs around.
-Once seared, drop the heat to medium and continue to roll them around every 2-3 minutes to cook through.
-Cook until the meatballs are firm when pressed and a meat thermometer shows a temperature of 165 degrees F (74 degrees C) in the center of a meatball.
+Once seared, reduce the heat to medium and continue to roll the meatballs around every 2-3 minutes to cook through.
+Cook until the meatballs are firm when pressed and a meat thermometer shows an internal temperature of 165 degrees F (74 degrees C).
 When finished cooking, place the meatballs on a clean plate or baking sheet and set aside.

-Note: If you have a hard time reaching this temperature, add a cover and drop the heat to medium-low to allow them to cook through without burning on the outsides.
+Note:ย If you have a hard time reaching the internal temperature, add a cover and drop the heat to medium-low to cook through without burning the outsides.ย

-6. Make the gravy: Melt coconut butter in a large skillet on medium heat.
-Add spices and tapioca starch, mixing until smooth (without clumps) with a spatula or whisk.
-Add broth in ~¼ cup increments and stir briskly or whisk well with each addition to make smooth.
-Add cashew milk in the same fashion.
+• Gravy: Melt ยผ cup butter in a large skillet on medium heat.
+Add ยผ teaspoon salt, ยฝ teaspoon garlic powder, and the tapioca starch, mixing until smooth with a spatula or silicone coated whisk.
+Add the broth in ยผ cup increments and stir briskly or whisk well with each addition until smooth.
+Add milk in the same fashion.
 Bring to a low boil for 3-5 minutes to thicken.
 Add extra broth as needed to get your desired gravy consistency.

-7. Putting it together: Place the cooked meatballs in gravy.
-Push them around gently to get them nice and saucy!
+• Assemble: Place the cooked meatballs in the gravy.
+Push them around gently so they get nice and saucy!
 For a little extra flavor, simmer together for 5 minutes before removing from heat.
 Garnish with extra dried cranberries and parsley (optional).
 Then serve and enjoy!

 Notes